david-fong/okiidoku/writings/design/gen.md

 - can deterministically cover all completions of a grid without revisiting already-visited outcomes.
   - can be used to find out how many solutions a puzzle has.

-- very slow for larger order grids
+- when not combined with deductive methods, is very slow for larger order grids

 ## Stochastic Search